 The Canvas HTML5 Template has a beautiful full-width design (notice how the header image spans the entire width of the canvas from edge to edge):

 Boxed width is when your content has a visible frame to the left and right side of the screen.
 This type of layout is better suited for business-oriented websites because it feels more traditional and professional.
-The Brandon WordPress Theme has a boxed design option:

 The header is usually the first thing your visitors will see when they visit your website.
 There are many different types of header layouts and they can range from a simple logo image and main navigation to headers that contain slideshows, videos, an image with text overlays, and so on.